planetfederal/spatialconnect-server/README.md

 To test the TLS configuration, you can use the `mosquitto_pub` command line client.
-Make sure you obtain a valid token by authenticating to the efc-server container api first.
+Make sure you obtain a valid token by authenticating to the spatialconnect-server container api first.
 Also note that the password is required even though it is not used.
 ```
 mosquitto_pub -h <container hostname or ip> -p 8883 -t "test" -m "sample pub"  -u "valid jwt" -P "anypass" --cafile path/to/ca.crt --insecure -d